-If someone is unhappy with the terms of the will, or when there is a question about whether it is a valid will or if there was undue influence or other factors, an estate dispute can arise.
-For instance, the validity can be contested if someone believes the testator (the person who made the will) did not have the testamentary capacity to make a will when they signed it.
+An estate dispute in NSW arises when someone is unhappy with the terms of a will, questions whether it is a valid will, or suspects that undue influence or other factors affected its creation.
+For instance, beneficiaries can contest the validity if they believe the testator (the person who made the will) did not have the testamentary capacity to make a will when they signed it (meaning they lacked the mental ability to understand the nature and effect of making a will).

 The Different Types of Estate Disputes